rscherrer/brachypode-r/README.md

 ## Permissions

-Copyright (C) 2025 Raphaël Scherrer (open source license will be added upon publication).
+Copyright (c) 2025 Raphaël Scherrer (open source license will be added upon publication).
 This code comes with no guarantee whatsoever.